 Roof Size and Layout

-It’s crucial to consider any potential obstructions on your roof, such as skylights, vents, chimneys, or even architectural features like turrets.
-These elements can not only complicate the layout of the solar panels but also potentially increase the installation costs due to the additional labor and equipment needed to navigate around them.
+It’s crucial to consider any potential obstructions on your roof, such as skylights, roof vents, chimneys, or even architectural features like turrets.
+These elements can not only complicate the layout of the solar panels but also potentially increase the installation costs due to the additional work and equipment needed to navigate around them.

 For this reason, a really thorough assessment of your roof’s layout and available space is essential in planning an effective solar panel installation.
+We can conduct a free in-person or remote solar survey to help determine if your roof is suitable for solar panels.

-Shade and Sun Exposure
+Shade And Sun Exposure

 Heavy shading over your roof can have a notable impact on the performance of solar panels.
 Direct sunlight is the most important factor in order to generate electricity.
-Shade from trees, buildings, or other structures can significantly reduce the amount of sunlight reaching the panels, thereby diminishing their energy output and efficiency.

 In extreme cases, consistent shading can even lead to physical damage to the panels.
 Professional solar installers can conduct a detailed shading analysis of your property to determine the best solution for you.

-Roof Material and Strength
+Roof Material And Strength

 Solar panels can be installed on a wide range of roofing materials, making them versatile for various home styles.
 Common materials like asphalt shingles and metal are particularly well-suited for solar installations due to their durability and ability to support the weight of the panels.
+Glass roofs, on the other hand, are unlikely to be suitable.

 At the end of the day, the overall strength and integrity of the roof is the most important consideration.
 If a roof is older or showing signs of wear, installers may advise reinforcing it to ensure it can safely support the solar panels.
 This reinforcement helps prevent potential structural issues and extends the longevity of both the roof and the solar installation.
-It’s important for homeowners to have a professional assessment of their roof’s condition before proceeding with solar panel installation, to ensure both safety and effectiveness.

 Can You Install Solar Panels on Thatch Roofs?